 RULE 37.
 Q1

-37.1 Notes on Rule 37.1 make a mandatory offer Q1
+37.1 Possible requirement to make a mandatory offer Notes on Rule 37.1 Q1

-mandatory offer terests in shares preceding a Q1
+Persons who will not be required to make a mandatory offer Acquisitions of interests in shares preceding a Q1

-redemption or pu rchase Q1
+redemption or purchase Q1

 3. Situations where a mandatory obligation may arise Q1

 4. Prior consultation Q2

-5. Disqualifying trans sactions Q2
+5. Disqualifying transactions Q2

 6. Renewals Q2

 7. Responsibility for making an offer Q3

 8. Inadvertent mistake Q3

 37.2 Limitation on subsequent acquisitions Note on Rule 37.2 Q3

 Calculation of percentage thresholds Q3